mpcarl-ibm/crs-docs/_gettingstarted/buckets-objects.md

 4. The grid shows the list of objects in the bucket.
 5. A new object can be added by clicking on the ‘+’ button at the right of the first row.
     ![Objects]({{ site.baseurl }}/img/obj2.png)
 6. The file can be selected from the file system by clicking on the select button and the new file uploaded by clicking on the ‘Add’ button.
+When using the portal to add an object, file size is limited to 20 megabytes.
 7. An object can be deleted by clicking on the red ‘-’ button to the extreme right of the object name.
 This opens a confirmation window.
     ![Objects]({{ site.baseurl }}/img/obj3.png)
 8. Clicking the ‘Delete’ button removes the object from the bucket.